MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 The range referenced must be valid; all pointers must be dereferenceable and within the sequence the last position is reachable from the first by incrementation.

-The default binary predicate is less than and the elements in the range must be less than comparable to insure that the next permutation is well defined.
+The default binary predicate is less than and the elements in the range must be less than comparable to insure that the next permutation is well-defined.

-The complexity is linear with at most ( * last - first*)/2 swaps.
+The complexity is linear with at most `(last - first) / 2` swaps.

 ### Example